typelevel/Laika/docs/using-laika/structure.md

 These features are enabled by default, but can be switched off explicitly.

-This is how you can switch them off for Markdown:
+This is how you can switch them off for any markup format:

-    Transform from Markdown.strict to
-      PDF fromFile "hello.md" toFile "hello.pdf"

-And likewise, the same `strict` property is available for reStructuredText:

-    Transform from ReStructuredText.strict to
-      HTML fromFile "hello.md" toFile "hello.html"
+    Transform.from(Markdown).to(PDF).strict
+      .fromFile("hello.md").toFile("hello.pdf")

 Document Title